 Kali ka Tibba is situated at the top of a hill and is approximately 9- 10 km from Chail.
 It is also known as Kali Devi Temple.
 It attracts a lot of pilgrims and tourists from all across the world.
 From the top where the temple is situated the view of Choor Chandni and Shivalik Range is simply breathtaking.

-Despite being a targeted tourist destination, the entire area has remained guarded against the demise of commercialisation.
+Despite being a targeted tourist destination, the entire area has remained guarded against the demise of commercialization.
 The serenity and the calmness swooning over the entire area makes it a memorable experience.
 Surrounded by the snow-capped Shivalik hills and the sun setting behind the mountains in all its glory would give swiss alps a run for the money.

 The trip overall was enthralling and adventurous.
 The small town and the surroundings have the natural views and the cultural influx on the offer.
 If you happen to visit this place, I’ll recommend that you spend at least one day in exploring the town on foot.
 The jungle trails and the streets of the places nearby are blissful.
 The people are kind, helpful and considerate.